sirion/static-gallery/README.md

 	// Configuration options for the full display "display": {
-		// Whether to show a download button
+		// Whether to show a download button for single images linking to the full picture "download": true
-		"download": true
 	},

-	// The collections will be generated
-	collections: /*{{BEGIN:collections*/ [] /*END:collections}}*/
 };
 ```

+The gallery data will be embedded in the index.html and replace the following characters: `/*{{BEGIN:collections*/ [] /*END:collections}}*/`

-#### Known issues:
+#### Known issues

 - Old browsers like IE are not supported but there is no message, just a black screen
 - If not enough background pictures are provided, a black background is reached at some point